Sunday 20 June 2021

-A guided walk as part of a small group to explore the beautiful hills to the north of the town of Sedbergh.
+A guided walk as part of a small group to explore the beautiful Howgill Fells and to visit England's tallest waterfall.

-The walk is about 10 miles/16km with approx 700 metres of ascent.
-The terrain is rough in places and a bit boggy, so can be hard going underfoot.
+The walk is about 11 miles/18km with approx 1,000 metres of ascent.
+The terrain is steep, and rough in places and in other places can be a bit boggy, so can be hard going underfoot.
 A head for heights is required for the ascent.

-The price is £35 per person for this walk.
-Please book and pay below, using the drop down box to choose your date.
+The price is £38 per person for this walk.
+Please book and pay below.
 You are booking with Cath Lee who will guide the walk on the day.

 We meet in the town of Sedbergh in the Joss Lane car park, just off the main street (a one way street).
 It's the car park next to the public toilets.
 The nearest post code is LA10 5AS but a sat nav might not take you to the exact location with that.
-The car park is a Pay & Display and costs £4.50 per day.
-The ticket machine only takes coins.
+The car park is a Pay & Display and costs £5:00 per day.

 Meet at 9:15am to be ready to set off at 9:30am.

 If you would like to stay locally the night before or after this walk, the town of Sedbergh is ideal.
 If you plan to arrive by public transport, please contact me to explore the options.